Value-Driven Product Development

 - A flipchart or whiteboard and markers in at least three colors.

-- Give me access to the internet from my computer.
-(In some corporate environments, this requires time, patience, and effort to arrange in advance.)
+- I need internet access from my devices.
+(In some corporate environments, guest network access requires time, patience, and effort to arrange in advance.)

 - That’s it!